ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Supply chain security is a prerequisite to protecting consumers and minimizing economic, public health, and safety threats.
 Supply chain security has historically focused on risk management practices to safeguard logistics, meet regulatory requirements, forecast demand, and optimize inventory.
-While these elements are foundational to a healthy supply chain, an integrated cyber security-based perspective of the software supply chains remains broadly undefined.
+While these elements are foundational to a healthy supply chain, an integrated cyber-security-based perspective of the software supply chains remains broadly undefined.
 Recently, the global community has experienced numerous supply chain attacks targeting weaknesses in software supply chains.
 As illustrated in {{lifecycle-threats}}, a software supply chain attack may leverage one or more life-cycle stages and directly or indirectly target the component.